-The latest super-luxury crossover to join the fray, the forthcoming Mercedes-Maybach SUV, has been caught testing in the wild in its home town of Stuttgart.
+The latest crossover to join the super-luxury crowd is the forthcoming Mercedes-Maybach SUV and it has been caught testing in the wild.

-Video captured this week shows the hulking giant SUV meandering in everyday traffic, and while the footage doesn’t reveal much about the vehicle, there are a few details which make us certain that this is the new Maybach SUV and not just a Mercedes-Benz GLS update.
+Video captured this week, in Maybach’s home town of Stuttgart, shows the hulking giant SUV meandering in everyday traffic, and while the footage doesn’t reveal much about the vehicle, there are a few details which make us certain that this is the new Maybach SUV and not just a Mercedes-Benz GLS update.

 The overall side profile is very similar to the GLS, but with detail changes, and with Mercedes-Benz’s design language for its new generation products a bit more curvy, to retain the larger, blocky shape seems a bit underdone.